branner-non-code/notes/notes/content/Reading_and_talks/Y_R_Chao_A_Grammar_of_Spoken_Chinese_Outline.md

 ### 2.4 Grammatical Meaning of Subject and Predicate

 #### 2.4.1 Subject and Predicate as Topic and Comment

+ * " 'Topic' and 'comment' as semantic terms and not as grammatical terms as used by many writers."

 #### 2.4.2 Direction of Action in Predicates